Career Timeline of Jeremy Swayman: Major Achievements and Milestones

 How Jeremy Swayman built a successful career.
 Explore key moments that defined the journey.

-Jeremy Swayman, nicknamed "Sway" or “Bulldog”, is a professional ice hockey goaltender currently playing for the Boston Bruins in the NHL.
-He was drafted by the Bruins in the fourth round, 111th overall, during the 2017 NHL Entry Draft.
-He is an American.
+Jeremy Swayman, known as "Sway" or "Bulldog," is an American professional ice hockey goaltender currently playing for the Boston Bruins in the NHL.
+He was drafted by the Bruins in the fourth round (111th overall) of the 2017 NHL Entry Draft.
+Swayman is a promising young player making his mark in professional hockey.

 October 7, 2017: Collegiate Hockey Debut

-On October 7, 2017, Jeremy Swayman made his collegiate hockey debut, making 26 saves but taking the loss in Maine's 5–1 defeat against UConn.
+On October 7, 2017, Jeremy Swayman made his collegiate hockey debut with the University of Maine, making 26 saves in a 5–1 defeat against UConn.

 2017: Drafted by the Boston Bruins

-At the end of the USHL season in 2017, Jeremy Swayman was selected by the Boston Bruins of the National Hockey League (NHL) in the fourth round, 111th overall, of the 2017 NHL entry draft.
+In 2017, Jeremy Swayman was selected by the Boston Bruins in the fourth round, 111th overall, of the NHL entry draft.

-On March 18, 2020, Jeremy Swayman signed a three-year, entry-level contract with the Bruins.
-However, due to the COVID-19 pandemic, ice hockey was suspended, delaying the start of his professional career.
+On March 18, 2020, Jeremy Swayman signed a three-year, entry-level contract with the Boston Bruins.

 April 6, 2021: NHL Debut

-On April 6, 2021, Jeremy Swayman made his NHL debut with the Bruins, making 40 saves in a 4-2 win against the Philadelphia Flyers, after Rask and Halák were unable to play.
+On April 6, 2021, Jeremy Swayman made his NHL debut with the Boston Bruins, making 40 saves in a 4–2 win against the Philadelphia Flyers.

-On August 1, 2023, Jeremy Swayman and the Bruins agreed to a one-year, $3.475 million contract in arbitration, a process with which Swayman expressed discontent.
+On August 1, 2023, Jeremy Swayman and the Bruins agreed to a one-year, $3.475 million contract in arbitration.